Quick Quote

 What to look for in a used container

-The cosmetic appearance is not the most important thing you should be looking out for in a used shipping container – they will naturally show lots of evidence of handling due from their sea-faring journeys and handling at ports.
+The cosmetic appearance is not the most important thing you should be looking out for in a used shipping container – they will naturally show lots of evidence of handling due to their sea-faring journeys and handling at ports.
 What is more important is that the container is structurally sound.
 Most used shipping containers sold on are between 10-15 years old, so the most important factors in whether you have a bargain or a dud are:

 1. The container is watertight: go inside and check there is no daylight showing through!
 If there is it means the container has a hole corroded through and will leak.
 While it's not uncommon for containers of this age to have rusting, any areas which have "gone through" should be repaired before sale.
 At Containers Direct we use the patch method.
 This involves a welder removing the broken or damaged section, replacing it with a matching piece of corrugated steel and fully seam welding the patch on.
 A good seam welded patch is a sign of a repaired container, not a broken one!